xie-huan/MuMuFL/readme.md

-# MuDLFL
+# MuMuFL

-MuDLFL: statistical Mutation-based Deep Learning Fault Localization to locate the faulty statements of a DL bug residing in a DL program.
+MuMuFL: statistical Mutation-based Multiple Fault Localization to locate the faulty statements of a deep learning programs.

 ## Overview of MuDLFL